Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration Battle in Boynton Beach: The Case of the Defective Water Heater

 On August 15, 2023, the water heater malfunctioned, flooding her laundry room and damaging her washer and dryer, valued at over $1,800.
-After repeated calls, Clearwater Plumbing Supply acknowledged the part was defective but refused to cover damages beyond a free replacement unit, claiming their warranty covered only the unit itself and “incidental damages are excluded.”
+After repeated calls, Clearwater Plumbing Supply acknowledged the part was defective but refused to cover damages beyond a free replacement unit, claiming their warranty covered only the unit itself and incidental damages are excluded.”

 Maria, who could ill afford to replace her expensive appliances, filed a consumer complaint with the Florida Arbitration Center, hoping for a resolution without the expense of court.
 Her claim sought $3,200 in total damages: $1,200 for the new water heater, $1,800 for the ruined washer and dryer, and $200 for disruption costs including laundry expenses and time missed from work.

 The arbitration hearing took place on December 1, 2023, at a small conference room in downtown Boynton Beach.
-The arbitrator, Daniel Emerson, a retired judge with 20 years of experience in consumer law, presided over the two-hour session.
+The arbitrator, the claimant, a retired judge with 20 years of experience in consumer law, presided over the two-hour session.
 Maria presented photos of the flooding and receipts for the damaged appliances, along with sworn statements from a local plumber who testified the failure was due to manufacturer defect, not installation issues.
 Clearwater’s attorney argued the warranty disclaimer was clear and that Maria’s damages were exaggerated.

 Throughout the hearing, tensions ran high.
 Maria’s frustration was evident as she recounted late nights without hot water and the stress of juggling childcare and work.
 "I trusted that buying from a local supplier meant support when things went wrong," she said, voice trembling.